specious/check-bitly/README.md

 ✖ duke.com is not a Bitly domain
 ```

-Want to get one like that?
-See: [How do I set up a Branded Short Domain (BSD)?](https://support.bitly.com/hc/en-us/articles/230898888-How-do-I-set-up-a-Branded-Short-Domain-BSD-)
+Find out how to [purchase](https://support.bitly.com/hc/en-us/articles/230898888-How-do-I-set-up-a-Branded-Short-Domain-BSD-) a custom domain from Bitly.

-## Want to help?
+## Want to contribute?

 Contributions are welcome.
-Please check the [issues](https://github.com/specious/check-bitly/issues) and feel free to point out how it could be better or open a pull request.
+Please check the [issues](https://github.com/specious/check-bitly/issues) and feel free to point out how it could be better or submit a pull request.

 ## License